nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_problem_list.md

 ---
-title: Conditions / Diagnoses Event Message Bundle
+title: Problem List Event Message Bundle
 keywords:  messaging, bundles
 tags: [fhir,messaging]
 sidebar: foundations_sidebar
 permalink: explore_conditions_diagnoses.html
-summary: "The FHIR profiles used for the Conditions / Diagnoses Event Message Bundle"
+summary: "The FHIR profiles used for the Problem List Event Message Bundle"
 ---

-The following FHIR profiles are used to form the Conditions / Diagnoses Event Message Bundle:
+The following FHIR profiles are used to form the Problem List Event Message Bundle:

 - [DCH-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/DCH-Bundle-1)
 - [DCH-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/DCH-MessageHeader-1) - where the coding and display elements for the 'event' type are fixed to 'CH008 - Conditions or Diagnoses'